mmmlab/cogsp-lab-code/MentalRotation/MentalRotation-README.md

 Notes:
-seems to work ok.
+seems to work in MacOS.
 The welcoming screen with the example is not displayed correctly.